 The cupholders have “L” and “R” imprinted at the bottom to indicate the appropriate side.
 Move the cover aside slightly to slide them in and push until you hear a click.
 The armrests (required for use with the seat!) also slide in until a click is heard.

-Like most dedicated boosters on the market, attach the back of the seat onto the bottom, and swivel upright until it clicks and locks into place.
+Lastly, attach the back of the seat onto the bottom, and swivel upright until it clicks and locks into place.

 While belt positioning boosters are fairly straightforward (they position the seat belt on the child; the seat belt itself does the real work in a crash), Chicco has included some ease-of-use features on this seat that may address some common annoyances that parents and caregivers face when older children ride in boosters.

-Deluxe lower anchor connectors come standard on the KidFit.
+Premium lower anchor connectors come standard on the KidFit.
 While the connectors do not affect the performance of the seat itself in a crash, they provide stability when the child is entering and exiting the seat.
 They also keep the KidFit secured to the vehicle while it is unoccupied, preventing the booster from becoming a potential projectile in a crash.

 The KidFit boasts Chicco’s proprietary DuoZone Side-impact Protection.
 Featuring impressively thick EPS foam, this protection curves around the child’s head and upper torso even when the back of the booster is raised.